 According to Elliott, corrective waves should be split into two categories: simple and complex ones.
-Simple corrections must be confirmed by future price action, and such corrections are either triangles, zigzags, or flats patterns.
-Out of these three categories of simple corrections, flats are the most complex ones.
-Not because they are difficult to be understood or something, but because there are so many types of flats that it is confusing to take them all into account.
-We covered the types of flats in previous articles here on our Forex Trading Academy project and we know by now that flats are structured based on the b-wave retracement in the territory of the previous a-wave.
-It is mandatory or the b-wave to retrace minimum 61.8% in the territory of the a-wave.
-Depending on how much the b-wave is retracing, we can identify the types of the flat patterns that might form.
-There are nine types of flats we’ve covered so far, three types for each of the following b-wave retracement levels: 61.8%-80%, 80%-100%, over 100%.
+Simple corrections must be confirmed by future price action, and such corrections are either triangles, zigzags, or flat patterns.
+Out of these three categories of simple corrections, flats are the most complex ones; not because they are difficult to understand or anything like that, but because there are so many types of flats that it is confusing to take them all into account.
+We covered the types of flats in previous articles here on our Forex Trading Academy project, and we know by now that flats are structured based on the b-wave retracement in the territory of the previous a-wave.
+It is mandatory for the b-wave to retrace a minimum of 61.8% in the territory of the a-wave.
+Depending on how much the b-wave retraces, we can identify the types of the flat patterns that might form.
+There are nine types of flats we’ve covered so far, three types for each of the following b-wave retracement levels: 61.8%–80%, 80%–100%, over 100%.
 However, on top of those nine type of flats that the market may form, there is one more, called a running flat.
-Such a pattern is having a really strong b-wave that not only is retracing 100% of the previous a-wave, but it is exceeding that level quite aggressively.
-Already having only one running flat, the implications are pretty bullish (if the overall trend is bullish) or bearish (if the previous trend is bearish).
+Such a pattern has a really strong b-wave that not only retraces 100% of the previous a-wave, but it is exceeding that level quite aggressively.
+Already having only one running flat, the implications are pretty bullish (if the overall trend is bullish), or bearish (if the previous trend is bearish).
 What if, instead of forming only one running flat, the market is actually developing two or even three flats?

 Double and Triple Running Flats

-If the market is forming more than one running flat as a corrective wave, it means we’re having a complex correction.
-We know by now that a complex correction is having at least one x-wave and this x-wave can be either a small or a large one.
-The name of these patterns, double and triple running flats, is telling us that the x-wave is a large one, as only large x-waves are possible to form in running corrections.
-In other words, by the time the first running flat is completed (which already is a powerful statement about the move to come!), a large x-wave should form.
-This large x-wave goes into the same direction as the b-wave of the running flat.
-Considering that the b-wave of the running flat is the longest and most aggressive one out of the overall a-b-c structure, it means the x-wave will be at least so powerful as the b-wave.
+If the market is forms more than one running flat as a corrective wave, it means we have a complex correction.
+We know by now that a complex correction has at least one x-wave, and this x-wave can be either a small or a large one.
+The name of these patterns, double and triple running flats, tells us that the x-wave is a large one, as only large x-waves can possibly form in running corrections.
+In other words, by the time the first running flat is completed (which is already a powerful statement about the move to come!), a large x-wave should form.
+This large x-wave goes in the same direction as the b-wave of the running flat.
+Considering that the b-wave of the running flat is the longest and most aggressive one out of the overall a-b-c structure, it means that the x-wave will be at least as powerful as the b-wave.

 |Broker||Min Deposit||Regulation||Bonus||Read More||Visit Site|